-Of course, where your business is in terms of its size and needs has a big influence on whether or not you might need to offer staff medical coverage, and the types of employee health benefits you may want to offer to stay competitive.
+Of course, where your business is in terms of its size and needs has a big influence on whether or not you might need to offer staff medical coverage, and the types of employee benefits in Hong Kong you may want to offer to stay competitive.

 Here are some key types of employee health benefits that businesses across all industries offer:

-- Benefit levels: Which determine how much coverage will be provided in monetary terms.
+- Benefit levels: Benefit levels determine how much coverage will be provided in monetary terms.
 Plans with higher levels come with higher costs, so finding the right balance for your company is key.

 - Provider networks: As a way to control costs, providers can often secure a network of approved providers that group health insurance members can or must seek treatment from to be covered.

-- Coverage for pre-existing conditions: One of the significant benefits to employee benefits plans is that it can be easier to include coverage for pre-existing conditions.
-While it may increase premiums, it can be vital to older staff or those employees with ongoing health benefits.
+- Coverage for pre-existing conditions: One of the significant benefits of employee benefits plans is that it can be easier to include coverage for pre-existing conditions.
+While it may increase premiums, it can be vital to older staff or employees with ongoing health benefits.

-Standard health care plans are made flexible to ensure that they’re relevant to business of all shapes and sizes, as well as to support different business needs.
+Standard healthcare plans are made flexible to ensure that they’re relevant to businesses of all shapes and sizes, as well as to support different business needs.

-On top of inpatient and outpatient coverage, additional types of employee health benefits can be used to provide more targeted medical support to your staff.
-All of these come with an increase to your premium but their inclusion can be vital to some companies looking to achieve various employee benefits objectives:
+On top of inpatient and outpatient coverage, additional types of employee benefits insurance can be used to provide more targeted medical support to your staff.
+While they increase your premium, their inclusion can be vital to achieving various employee benefits objectives, such as:

-- Maternity insurance: In a country like Hong Kong where the cost of giving birth can be expensive, maternity coverage can be a welcome benefit for many.
-Particularly where unforeseen complications arise.
+- Maternity insurance: In a city-state like Hong Kong, where the cost of giving birth can be expensive, maternity coverage can be a welcome benefit for many – particularly where unforeseen complications arise.

 - Fertility treatment: A growing benefit around the world, some companies are beginning to provide support to staff looking to begin a family to foster greater loyalty and commitment in those employees they value most.